Joseph Reed (architect): Architectural expression

 Reed's buildings represent an impressive body of work, in a range of then popular styles, each one a fine essay in the chosen idiom.
 He could design in Neoclassical, Renaissance Revival, Gothic Revival, Italianate, Baroque, French Second Empire, Romanesque and Queen Anne, and of course as typical for 19th century architects, designs that blended more than one historical style.

-Following a visit to Europe in 1863 he experienced first hand the late medieval brick architecture of Lombardy, the source for the bold polychrome brick Gothic Revival already popular in England, which he soon expressed in his designs for the Independent Church on Collins Street, St Jude's in Carlton, and Frederick T. Sargood's Rippon Lea Estate at Elsternwick.
-These works were the first expression of polychrome brick medieval Italian in Victoria, which by the 1880s had gained enormous popularity.
+Following a visit to Europe in 1863 he experienced first hand the late medieval brick architecture of Lombardy, the source for the bold polychrome brick Gothic Revival already popular in England, which he soon expressed in his designs for the Collins Street Independent Church (1867), St Jude's in Carlton (1866), and Frederick T. Sargood's Rippon Lea Estate at Elsternwick (1868).
+These works were the first expression of polychrome brick medieval Italian in Victoria, which by the 1880s had gained enormous popularity for all types of buildings.